meltano/meltano/docs/src/_contribute/plugins.md

 1. For tap development please use the [tap cookiecutter template](https://github.com/singer-io/singer-tap-template).
 1. For target development please use the [target cookiecutter template](https://github.com/singer-io/singer-target-template).
-1. Use a separate repo (meltano/target|tap-x) in GitLab e.g. Snowflake: https://gitlab.com/meltano/target-snowflake
+1. Use a separate repo (meltano/target|tap-x) in GitHub e.g. Snowflake: https://gitlab.com/meltano/target-snowflake
 1. Publish PyPI packages of these package (not for now)
 1. We could mirror this repo on GitHub if we want (not for now)